Skip to main content

 GraphQL

-Use fragment to define required data of a component (see Colocating Fragments)
+Use a fragment to define the required data of a component (see Colocating Fragments)

 Bad